markt-de/puppet-rspamd/README.md

 include rspamd
 ```

-This will setup the rspamd service and the rmilter service with the upstream
+This will setup the rspamd service the upstream default configuration.
-default configuration (except that rmilter legacy features are disabled).

 ## Usage